apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 The following diagram illustrates what happens when message deduplication is disabled vs. enabled:

-{% img /img/message-deduplication.png 75 %}
+{% include figure.html src="/img/message-deduplication.png" alt="Pulsar message deduplication" width="75" %}

 Message deduplication is disabled in the scenario shown at the top.
 Here, a producer publishes message 1 on a topic; the message reaches a Pulsar {% popover broker %} and is [persisted](#persistent-storage) to BookKeeper.
 The producer then sends message 1 again (in this case due to some retry logic), and the message is received by the broker and stored in BookKeeper again, which means that duplication has occurred.